 Section 1.
 Officers

 a.
-The elected officers for the branch shall be president, program vice-president(s), membership vice president(s), recording secretary, director of finance, director of communications/publicity, and director of nominating committee.
+The elected officers for the branch shall be president, program vice-president(s), membership vice president(s), recording secretary, director of finance, director of communications/publicity,director of bylaws and policies, AAUW funds director and director of nominating committee.

 b.
-The appointed officers shall be directors of: bylaws and policies, college/university relations, diversity/international affairs, AAUW funds, legal advocacy fund, newsletter, and public policy.
-They shall be appointed by the president with the consent of the board.
+The appointed officers shall be directors of: college/university relations, diversity/international affairs, newsletter, and public policy.
+They shall be appointed by the president with the consent of a majority of elected members of the board at the next meeting immediately following the annual meeting.

 c.
 Officers shall serve for a term of two years or until their successors have been elected or appointed and assume office.
 Term of office shall begin on July 1.